2026 LVDA Schooling Show Series Year-End Awards

 Attend at least 3 shows (2 of which must be LVDA hosted shows)

-Submit 5 scores (3 of which must come from LVDA hosted show)
+Obtain 5 scores (3 of which must come from LVDA hosted show)

 2 scores must be of the highest test of the level